 Things are moving along nicely on site.
 The groundworks are wrapping up, and the first courses of blockwork are now going in.

 I’ve covered the footings in a previous post, so this picks up from there.
-The drainage is in — foul water runs to a treatment tank to the east of the plot, treated, then the water is piped back down to join the surface water and out to soakaways on the west.
-Crushed concrete sub-base, compacted and levelled.
-Job done.
-Time to crack on.
+The drainage is in — foul water runs to a treatment tank to the east of the site, then the water is piped back down to join the surface water and out to soakaways the other end.

 As with the footings stage, there is still a constant stream of moving, arranging, and tidying happening across the site — topsoil, clay, broken concrete, all being shifted around as different areas are worked on.
 A building site at this stage is less a construction and more a large, slow reorganisation of earth.

-I’m not lifting a single block myself — this is entirely in the hands of our contractor, which gives you a strange relationship with the pace of it.
-You turn up, you watch, you try not to get in the way.
+I’m not doing any of the work myself — this is entirely in the hands of our contractor.
+I have a wander round most days, I watch, and I try not to get in the way.

 One thing I wasn’t quite prepared for was how much the sense of scale shifts.
 The building footprint looked small, then as the blockwork rose, it suddenly looked large, then small again.
 I’m not sure which one is accurate.
 Probably all of them, depending on where you’re standing.

 Six courses of blockwork brought us to the DPC level.
-The damp proof course went down, and the pour began.
-Five or six readymix trucks later, the floor slab is in.
+The damp proof course went down, and five or six trucks poured the concrete one after the other.
 It is a significant operation when it happens — truck after truck, concrete pumped and spread across the full footprint, then floated off level.
-When it was done, you were left looking at the entire ground floor of the building in one uninterrupted plane.
+Once it was cured, we were able to properly walk around the footprint for the first time.

 It felt too big and too small at the same time.
 Same as the blockwork.
 I suspect this will keep happening.